saltstack-formulas/systemd-formula/README.rst

 `Template Override and Files Switch` (TOFS) pattern as described in the documentation file `TOFS_pattern.md`.

-We provide a little change to the original TOFS pattern, the `files_switch` macro consider the `prefix` as a pillar and not just the directory path to the `files/` directory.
-It then replace any colon `:` with slash `/` to form the directory prefix.

-So, to configure the `files_switch` value of `systemd.networkd` you must define the pillar `systemd:networkd:files_switch`.
-Another example is provided in `pillar.example` for `systemd.timesyncd`.

 .. note::
     See the full `Salt Formulas
     <http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html>`_ doc.